 - The Reves Center helps international students, and is arranging for informational sessions for students with immigration questions.

 - The Diversity & Inclusion Office spearheads W&M's affirmative action and diversity plans, and can help with faculty and staff concerns.

 - Residence Life staff (both student and professional staff members, especially RAs, Head Residents, Hall Directors and Area Directors).

 - The Dean of Students Office supports students in many ways, including advocating for student needs and addressing wellness concerns (such as those raised through CARE reports).
-Anyone can submit a report of concern about a student through the Dean of Students report a concern website.
+Anyone can submit a report of concern about a student through the Report Concerns or Violations website.